latest nhpb_banner 1__compressed2

 The Hearts with Hands/Eblen Back-Pack Bunch Program is a multiple-county- service that provides another source of free food for students to take home on weekends and during school vacations.
 Each participating child or teenager is given a backpack filled with a supply of ready-to-eat or easy-to-prepare meals as a supplement for times when school-provided meals are not available.

-Western North Carolina's premier grocery market chain and hunger assistance organization have joined together to form the innovative Hearts with Hands/Eblen Grocery Partnership.
+Eblen Charities provides free groceries in the community of Buncombe County as well as all of Western North Carolina.
+The do this in partnership with the region’s premier grocery market chain and hunger assistance organization have joined together to form the innovative Hearts with Hands/Eblen Grocery Partnership.
 This is another nutritional assistance program.
 It has distributed tons of food, perishable items, groceries and more in providing vital relief to families struggling with hunger and health issues.
+Or look here for a food bank near you in NC.

-Gas prices continue to increase.
-With that major challenge in mind, both Meals on Wheels and Eblen Charities have joined forces to create Meals in Motion, a free gas-voucher program designed to help meal-delivery volunteers with the cost of fueling their vehicles.
+Free gas vouchers are given out in Asheville.
+Both Meals on Wheels and Eblen Charities have joined forces to create Meals in Motion, a free gas-voucher program designed to help meal-delivery volunteers with the cost of fueling their vehicles.
 The goal is to ensure that the continuation of the meal delivery to homebound seniors or disabled who depend on the program is accomplished without interruption.

 Emergency rental and housing assistance is part of the Homeless Prevention and Rapid Rehousing resources.
 This is a federal-funded program providing short and mid-term assistance with housing and financial issues.
 Not only is rent help offered, but there may also be funds to pay a security deposit and more.
 It is for individuals who are homeless or at risk of being homeless.